Electromagnetism is the force produced when an electrical current flows through a simple conductor such as a piece of wire or cable.

 Once the magnetising force has been removed, the magnetism within the material will either remain or decay away quiet quickly depending on the magnetic material being used.
 This ability of a material to retain its magnetism is called Retentivity.

-Materials which are required to retain their magnetism will have a fairly high retentivity and as such are used to make permanent magnets, while those materials required to loose their magnetism quickly such as soft iron cores for relays and solenoids will have a very low retentivity.
+Materials which are required to retain their magnetism will have a fairly high retentivity and as such are used to make permanent magnets, while those materials required to lose their magnetism quickly such as soft iron cores for relays and solenoids will have a very low retentivity.

 All magnets, no matter what their shape, have two regions called magnetic poles with the magnetism both in and around a magnetic circuit producing a definite chain of organised and balanced pattern of invisible lines of flux around it.
 These lines of flux are collectively referred to as the “magnetic field” of the magnet.
 The shape of this magnetic field is more intense in some parts than others with the area of the magnet that has the greatest magnetism being called “poles”.
 At each end of a magnet is a pole.